Published Sep 28, 2023

 While Mudd couldn’t understand the morality that Starfleet strived to live up to, the Federation also failed to realize that Mudd could never become a productive citizen.
 His punishment for his crimes was psychiatric treatment, as if he could simply be treated for the diseases of greed and vice.
 Conversion therapy doesn’t work in any century, and it certainly didn’t work here.

-Mudd returned in the second season episode, “I, Mudd,” having once again managed to get away from Federation custody.
+Mudd returned in the second season episode, “,” having once again managed to get away from Federation custody.
 Shortly after his escape, Mudd returned to his con artist ways, and he nearly got himself killed when his ruse was discovered.
 He fled to an uncharted world ruled by androids, and he even renamed their world “Mudd” after himself.

 However, the androids wouldn’t let Mudd leave because they wanted to learn more about humanity.
 As a measure of revenge against Kirk and his crew, Mudd arranged for the Enterprise to be forcibly brought to planet Mudd, and its crew imprisoned in luxury at the hands of the androids.